acherm/acherm.github.io/_posts/2025-01-22-DeepSeekR1WorstThanGPT2InChess copy.md

 Everyone is excited about the future of LLMs, and it is important to keep in mind that there are still many challenges to overcome.
 It is an exciting time, and there are several research directions to explore.

-*Code/data with games, reasoning, etc. coming soon!*
+*Code/data with games, reasoning, etc. on https://github.com/acherm/gptchess*